department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

   <li>Restorations of coverage</li>
 </ul>

-Changes made in SOES to these parts of your SGLI coverage are effective the following month (for example, if you cancelled SGLI coverage on April 15, 2019, the change is effective on May 1, 2019):
+Changes made in SOES to these parts of your SGLI coverage are effective on the first day of the next month (for example, if you cancelled SGLI coverage on April 15, 2019, the change is effective on May 1, 2019):

 <ul>
   <li>Reductions to coverage amounts</li>